perchwire/jekyll-now/about.md

 published: true
 ---

-I'm building this test website by using Jekyll with GitHub pages, but I'm not using a local install of Jekyll, which requires committing web posts.
+*Sep 2016* - I'm building this test website by using Jekyll with GitHub pages, but I'm not using a local install of Jekyll, which requires committing web posts.

 I'm using GitHub's web browser editor to create and update pages.